mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

         docker login nvcr.io
       ```

 - You can download Llama2 Chat Model Weights from [Meta](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) or [HuggingFace](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf/).
+You can skip this step [if you are interested in using cloud based LLM's using Nvidia AI Playground](#using-nvdia-cloud-based-llm).

     **Note for checkpoint downloaded using Meta**: